LucasEnard/formation-template-python/README.md

 	room varchar(50) NULL
 )
 ```
+Now it is possible to [save](#53-saving-progress) our table iris.training by exporting the `iris` folder using the Objectscript addon.
+Now, even after rebuilding the container, the tabe will be saved.

 By using the test function of our management portal, we will send the operation a message of the type we declared earlier.
 If all goes well, showing the visual trace will enable us to see what happened between the processes, services and operations. <br>Here, we can see the message being sent to the operation by the process, and the operation sending back a response (that is just an empty string).
 You should get a result like this :